-The eighth grade teachers sponsor a trip each year for eighth grade students.
-The destination for this year's trip will be determined in the fall.
+The eighth grade teachers sponsor a trip to Washington, D.C. each year for eighth grade students.
 Students are required to raise funds for the trip.
 Students participating in this trip must maintain academic eligibility and demonstrate appropriate conduct throughout the school year.
 Information about the trip will be sent home with the students throughout the year.
 Space is limited.
 All deposits and payments must be made by set deadlines or students may lose their chance to go on the trip and be placed on the waiting list.